Brisas Group

-Brisas Group is a Mexican hotel chain with 10 properties in Acapulco, Cancún, Huatulco, Irapuato, Ixtapa, Manzanillo, Mexico City, Querétaro, and Veracruz.
-In 2010, Travel + Leisure magazine named one of its properties, Las Brisas Acapulco, as the 7th best Mexican hotel.
+Brisas Group is a Mexican hotel chain that owns the Nizuc Resort in addition to other properties in Acapulco, Cancún, Huatulco, Irapuato, Ixtapa, Manzanillo, Mexico City, Querétaro, and Veracruz.

 History

 Brisas Hotels and Resorts was created in 1991 with four properties:Las Brisas Acapulco, Galeria Plaza in Mexico City, Hacienda Jurica in Querétaro and Las Brisas Ixtapa.
 On year 2000 the chain added two more properties: Las Hadas Golf Resort & Marina Manzanillo and Las Brisas Huatulco.
 Galeria Plaza Veracruz, Nizuc in Cancun Riviera Maya is the most recent luxury resort addition.